Core Web Vitals Explained: Non-Technical Guide

 FAQs

-Does passing CWV guarantee page one rankings?
+Does passing CWV mean page one rankings?

 No. Content relevance and high-quality backlinks remain significantly more important than speed.
 CWV is a tie-breaker.
 If two sites have equally great content, the faster, more stable one will rank higher.